-- 4. The User 0 parameters SDEBGUIP and SDEBWRKP set the default values respectively of the workstation port number[370] on which the Debugger Client is listening, and the port number in your Online that is defined[367] for worker threads.
+- 4. The User 0 parameters SDEBGUIP and SDEBWRKP set the default values respectively of the workstation port number[376] on which the Debugger Client is listening, and the port number in your Online that is defined[373] for worker threads.
 Explicitly setting these parameters is optional. - 5.
+The MINDEBCL parameter specifies the minimum Debugger Client build number that can be used with the Online, letting you enforce Client upgrading 1314.
+This enforcement is available as of Client build 65 and Model 204 7.7, and by default it is off - 5.
 Cycle the Online, so the parameter settings take effect.